dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/api-reference/mrz-scanner-config.md

 ### setCloseButtonVisible

-Set whether to display a button for uses to close the scanner page.
+Sets the visibility status of the close button for users to close the scanner page.

 ```java
 void setCloseButtonVisible(boolean closeButtonVisible);